XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 Data: 17 bytes

-B0: Restart reason (0x00 power-up restart, 0x01 mode switch restart, 0xFF other reasons)
+B0: Restart reason (0x00 power-on, 0x01 mode switch, 0xFF other)

 B1-2: USB Vendor ID (UAC1.0)